cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/about.md

 may make it impossible to save session snapshots.
 The emulator runs smoothly on all iPhones and iPads that support iOS 14.

 On older Android devices performance may be an issue.
-Cloudpilot requires decent single core performance, and this is a domain where Android devices are traditionally lacking.
-Cloudpilot will dynamically adjust the speed of the emulated device if the host device cannot sustain emulation at full speed.
-A score of 350 in the single core [geekbench benchmark](https://browser.geekbench.com/android-benchmarks) is enough to run Cloudpilot smoothly with minor slowdowns, and 500 or more will give smooth emulation without slowdowns.
+CloudpilotEmu requires decent single core performance, and this is a domain where Android devices are traditionally lacking.
+CloudpilotEmu will dynamically adjust the speed of the emulated device if the host device cannot sustain emulation at full speed.
+A score of 350 in the single core [geekbench benchmark](https://browser.geekbench.com/android-benchmarks) is enough to run CloudpilotEmu smoothly with minor slowdowns, and 500 or more will give smooth emulation without slowdowns.

 # Updates

-Cloudpilot caches all its files locally and does not require a network connection to run once the caching is complete.
+CloudpilotEmu caches all its files locally and does not require a network connection to run once the caching is complete.

-During startup Cloudpilot checks for new versions.
-If a new version is available Cloudpilot will download it and inform you with a notification.
-At this point reloading Cloudpilot will apply the update.
+During startup CloudpilotEmu checks for new versions.
+If a new version is available CloudpilotEmu will download it and inform you with a notification.
+At this point reloading CloudpilotEmu will apply the update.

 In order to force check for an update terminate and restart the app.